-The purpose of nutrient/nutritional panel testing in patients who have mood disorders, fibromyalgia, or unexplained fatigue or in healthy individuals seeking to optimize health and fitness is to inform a decision whether the patient might benefit from specific nutrient supplementation.
+The purpose of nutrient/nutritional panel testing in individuals who have mood disorders, fibromyalgia, or unexplained fatigue or in healthy individuals seeking to optimize health and fitness is to inform a decision on whether the patient might benefit from specific nutrient supplementation.
+The following PICO was used to select literature to inform this review.